newdash/newdash/README.md

 In most cases, just use the `@newdash/newdash` package is enough.

 * `@newdash/newdash` - for modern `nodejs` environment, ready for all build tools which based on the nodejs `commonjs` module system (node, react, vuejs, webpack and more).
+* `@newdash/newdash-deno` - for deno language support, with some transform, like add the '.ts' suffix for modules.
 * `@newdash/newdash-es5` - for old `nodejs` environment, ready for `0.12 <= node version <= 8`.
 * `@newdash/newdash-es6` - for modern build system, with `es6` module keywords so that build tool could strip the unused modules.
 * `@newdash/newdash-umd` - for native browser without any build system, please access it with `unpkg` or `jsdeliver`